goberoi/cloudy_vision/readme.md

 1. Place all your images in `./input_images`.
 1. Run the script: `python cloudy_vision.py`
 1. View `./output/output.html` to see results.
-1. If you add more images later, simply re-run the script.
-Prior results are cached and so those API calls will not be made again.
+1. If you add more images, simply re-run the script.
+Prior results are cached.

 ## Installation